abuiles/ember-101/manuscript/hands-on.md

 GET http://localhost:4200/friends 404 (Not Found)
 ~~~~~~~~

-The requests failed because we didn't connect connected to any
+The requests failed because we aren't connected to any backend.
-backend.

 We need to stop the **ember server** and start again, but this time
 let's specify that we want all our **API** requests to be proxy to